devgalop/lrn.securelib/README.md

   # Use TOTP codes
   # IMPORTANT: TOTP uses the AesEncryption library for encrypting its codes.
   builder.Services.AddTOTP();

+  #IMPORTANT: If you need to use JWT tokens, configure the middleware as follows
+  app.UseMiddleware<JwtAuthenticationMiddelware>();
 ```
 3. Every library uses environment variables.
-Add them to your project for correct library execution.For development enviroment you can use the launchSettings.json file.
+Add them to your project for correct library execution.For development enviroment you can use the *launchSettings.json* file.

 <a href="#top">Back to top</a>